fretscha-ansible/ansible-role-first-five-minutes/README.md

-First Five Minutes (ffm)
+First Five Minutes
 ========

 Bryan Kennedy's blog post [My First 5 Minutes On A Server; Or, Essential Security for Linux Servers][1] inspired me to write this role for ansible.

-The goal of this role is an basic initial setup with little security tweaks.
+The goal of this role is an basic initial setup with minor security tweaks.

 Requirements
 ------------